-- Return to work for workers who are confirmed or probable cases and work in non-health care settings requires clearance as outlined earlier in this document and in the Public Health Management of Cases and Contacts of COVID-19 in Ontario guidance. - Workers are not required to provide proof of a negative test result (by NAAT) or a positive serological test result to their employers in order to return to work.
-It is expected that workers who have tested positive abide by public health direction and advice on when they would be considered clear to return to work. - Return to work for workers who are self-isolating due to a high-risk exposure can occur after the end of their self-isolation period.
+- Return to work for workers who are confirmed or probable cases and work in non-health care settings requires clearance as outlined earlier in this document and in the Public Health Management of Cases and Contacts of COVID-19 in Ontario guidance. - Workers who are confirmed cases are not required to provide proof of a negative test result (by NAAT) or a positive serological test result to their employers in order to return to work.
+It is expected that workers who have tested positive abide by public health direction and advice on when they would be considered clear to return to work. - Return to work for workers who are self-isolating due to a high-risk exposure can occur after the end of their self-isolation period. - Asymptomatic workers who are not fully immunized or previously positive and are exposed to a symptomatic household member should isolate until the symptomatic individual has received a negative COVID-19 test result or an alternative diagnosis from their healthcare provider.
+If testing is not conducted then the worker should self-isolate for 10 days from last exposure.